 Wells Cathedral Choir

 Wells Cathedral Choir was hailed in 2011 by an international jury from Gramophone Magazine as the greatest choir with children in the world, and the sixth greatest overall.
 The choir celebrated its 1100th birthday in 2009: boys first sang at Wells Cathedral in 909 and the full choral tradition dates back over 800 years.
 In 1994 the choral foundation at Wells was enriched by the addition of girl choristers.
 Today the choir consists of eighteen boy choristers, eighteen girl choristers and twelve Vicars Choral (the men of the choir).
 The boys and girls usually sing separately with the Vicars Choral but occasionally come together for larger events and tours.

-As well as the liturgical musical repertoire the choir performs larger scale choral works in concert, with recent collaborations including The King’s Consort (Bach, St Matthew Passion), the BBC National Orchestra of Wales (Britten War Requiem), Jools Holland and his band (Jools Holland Mass), Wells Cathedral Oratorio Society (Britten St Nicolas and War Requiem), Aled Jones, Dame Felicity Lott, and Wells Cathedral School Chamber Orchestra (at a royal gala concerts at the Royal Opera House, Covent Garden, and St James’s Palace, London).
+As well as the liturgical musical repertoire the choir performs larger scale choral works in concert, with recent collaborations including The King’s Consort (Bach, St Matthew Passion), the BBC National Orchestra of Wales (Britten War Requiem), Jools Holland and his band (Jools Holland Mass), Wells Cathedral Oratorio Society (Britten St Nicolas and War Requiem), Aled Jones, Dame Felicity Lott, Wells Cathedral School Chamber Orchestra (at a royal gala concerts at the Royal Opera House, Covent Garden, and St James’s Palace, London).
 In September 2014 the choristers sang with the Berlin Radio Choir and the Berlin Philharmonic Orchestra under the baton of Sir Simon Rattle OM, in a performance of Bach’s St Matthew Passion at the BBC Proms.
 In October 2014 the choristers sang alongside The Script in ITV’s Pride of Britain awards, in the presence of HRH The Prince of Wales and Prime Minister David Cameron, and to a television audience of over 5 million viewers.